 The fact is, a pantry is a work in progress and a whole new type of personal economy.
 You can save a fortune on your food budget by shopping carefully and in quantity.

-A well-stocked food pantry is an investment: purchasing food at today’s prices is a great hedge against tomorrow’s increases.
+Purchasing food at today’s prices is a great hedge against tomorrow’s increases.
 The cost of food will only be going up.
 Your pantry is your insurance against the economic crisis, unemployment, drought, pestilence, bad weather, and rising prices.

 Take peanut butter, as an example: About 8 years ago, I purchased a store-brand peanut butter for $1.88 per jar when it was on sale.
 The following year, that very same brand in the very same sized jar was $5.99 on sale because of a poor peanut harvest.
 Each jar of peanut butter on the shelves represented a savings of $4.11 – there is no other investment that gives you over a 200% return.